wxgao33/xMarkerFinder/README.md

 ```
 - Input files:
 train_metadata.txt: the clinical metadata of the training dataset.
-candidate_marker.txt: the optimal panel of candidate markers.
+candidate_biomarker.txt: the optimal panel of *candidate biomarkers*.
 test_metadata.txt: the clinical metadata of the external test dataset.
 test_profile.txt: the relative abundance matrix of the external test dataset.
 - Output files: